 The proposal for a vote of removal from office can be made by any executive officer of the Student Union.
 The proposal must be seconded by another executive officer, and put in writing to the Secretary, stating the reason why removal is sought.

-Any officer elected or appointed found to be in breach of the university student code of conduct, the Student Union code of conduct or the student charter, can be put up to a vote of removal from office.
-The procedure can only be instigated by the President or Vice President of the Student Union.
+Any officer elected or appointed found to be in breach of the university student code of conduct, the Student Union code of conduct or the student charter, can be removed from the Student Union Executive through a vote held between the President & Vice President.

 The officer to be removed must receive notification of such procedures 7 days prior to the vote.
 He/she must be given the opportunity to respond to the allegations at the meeting prior to the vote.